I've become quite addicted to the sweet little town of Brighton, aka "Britain's Hippest City".

 Brighton, being heavily influenced by artists and free-thinkers, is a surprisingly conscious, modern and hip city.
 It is LGBT-friendly, eco-friendly, and vegan-friendly.
 So many business implement green practices that it's the norm here, not the exception.

-Many restaurants like Iydea strive to use local, seasonal and organic produce and suppliers, as well as use eco-friendly products and containers, as well as participate in community events and aim to give back to the community whenever possible.
+Many restaurants strive to use local, seasonal and organic produce and suppliers, as well as use eco-friendly products and containers, as well as participate in community events and aim to give back to the community whenever possible.

 A super animal-friendly community, you will see dogs everywhere, walking in the streets or accompanying their owners at cafes or pubs.
 And, as far as food, there is nothing short of an absolute abundance of healthy vegan and vegetarian food all over the city.
 You can find anything from cheeseburgers to fish to pizzas to cake and ice cream - all vegan!